Fossil Quick Start

 - Create or clone a repository file. (fossil init or fossil clone)

 - Check out a local tree. (fossil open)

 - Perform operations on the repository (including repository configuration).

 Fossil can be entirely driven from the command line.
-Many features can also be conveniently accessed from the build-in web interface.
+Many features can also be conveniently accessed from the built-in web user interface.